drowland/tournament/README.md

 Usage
 =====

 You will require a postgres database called 'tournment' before starting out.
-With this database selected, run the tournament.sql file by invoking from the psql prompt as follows:
+The tournament.sql script will take care of this for you.
+All you need to do is establish a psql connection to a postgres server and then runn the following command:

 \i tournament.sql

 Next you need to make sure you have the python / postgre library installed.
 This is psycopg2.

-Place the tournament.py and tournament_test.pg in the same location and run the test suite as follows:
+Place the tournament.py and tournament_test.py in the same location and run the test suite as follows:

 python tournament_test.py